MakieOrg/Makie.jl/docs/explanations/conversion_pipeline.md

 The first transformation is `transformation.transform_func`, which holds a function which is applied to a `Vector{Point{N, T}}` element by element.
 It is meant to resolve transformations that cannot be represented as a matrix operations, for example moving data into a logarithmic space or into Polar coordinates.
 They are implemented using the `apply_transform(func, data)` methods.
-Generally we also expect transform function to be (partially) invertable and their inverse to be returned by `inverse_transform(func)`.
+Generally we also expect transform function to be (partially) invertible and their inverse to be returned by `inverse_transform(func)`.

 The second transformation is `transformation.model`, which combines `translate!(plot, ...)`, `scale!(plot, ...)` and `rotate!(plot, ...)` into a matrix.
 The order of operations here is fixed - rotations apply first, then scaling and finally translations.